Stop Waiting for the Story to End Differently

 Each of those moments is you taking something back.
 Not dramatically.
 Just quietly, steadily, choosing the direction of your own life instead of organizing yourself around his absence.

-What to Do with the Emotions That Have Nowhere to Go
+What to Do With the Emotions That Have Nowhere to Go

-Here's something no one tells you about healing: you don't have to resolve your emotions to move through them.
+You don't have to resolve your emotions to move through them.

 Watch them the way you watch weather.
 It comes, it has its intensity, it passes.
 You don't have to do anything to make that happen — you just have to not build your house in the middle of the storm and call it a permanent address.